International Early Years

 This course is delivered online in English, through a series of videos, readings, webinars and online tutorials.
 There will be regular study tasks and group input tasks.

-You will attend an additional one to two day community of practice event in China, in either Beijing, Shanghai, Shenzhen or Guangzhou.
+You will attend an additional one to two day community of practice event in China, in either Beijing, Chengdu, Shanghai, Shenzhen or Guangzhou.
 You will have regular opportunities to test out, and evaluate, different pedagogical approaches, adapting them to your own practice and environment, as you develop as an informed, highly reflective early years teacher.

 As you engage with the course online, there will be regular opportunities to connect with your tutors and fellow students.